saracreates/mg_configs/README.md

 	k4run config_run_pythia8.py
 	```

 	This will produce a `.root` file.
-(At the moment, then can not be processed with `ddsim` in the next step... but should work in the future)
+(At the moment, they can not be processed with `ddsim` in the next step (because the `.root` input is only available on the nightlies for now but we need the latest stabel release for ddsim)... but should work in the future)

 	**Alternative solution**